w-chang/ae353-sp24/docs/README.md

 * Click Privacy & Security <img src="https://help.apple.com/assets/6529D8627783ACA29F083601/6529D866CFDD5FD5B90BAB1B/en_US/f9979df145e31ea9fb18995403d2b2f6.png" title="" alt="" width="50"> in the sidebar.
 (You may need to scroll down.)

-* Click Input Monitoring on the right.
+* Click the Input Monitoring tab.

-* For the Terminal app, turn the ability to monitor your input devices on.
+* Click the box next to Terminal to allow the Terminal access to read keyboard inputs.
+This may require you to input your password.

+* Now, click the Accessibility tab.
+This will be near the Input Monitoring tab.

+* Click the box next to Terminal to allow the Terminal accessibility privileges.
 This may require you to input your password.

 #### 3 Install condynsate in a Miniconda virtual environment in MacOS